MasterQ32/LPCBlaster/README.md

 # LPCBlaster
-My approach on an ISP programming tool for the LPC17xx family.
+My approach for an ISP programming tool for the LPC17xx family.

 ## Core Idea
 The ISP of the LPC17xx family is an ASCII based protocol with